Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Modeling Framework

-Breiman's RF is understood as an ensemble method averaging predictions made by individual trees.
-However, as shown in \cite{atheyGRF}, we can equivalently think of RF as an adaptive kernel method.
-For instance, we can re-write the forest prediction (\ref{eq:RFpred}) as $\hat{y}(x)=\sum_{i=1}^n w_i(x)Y_i$ where $w_i(x)$ is a data-adaptive kernel that measures how often the $i^{th}$ training unit falls into the same leaf as $x$.
-Weights sum up to 1, and define the forest-based adaptive neighborhood of $x$ \citep[see][for a formal definition]{atheyGRF}.
 This kernel-based perspective of RFs allows to cast this method as an adaptive locally weighted estimator that first uses a forest to calculate a weighted set of neighbors for each test point $x$, and then solves a weighted version of the residual-on-residual regression (\ref{eqYres}).
 The resulting CAPE estimator writes:

 where $\hat{s}^{-i}(X_i)$ are out-of-sample predictions of the propensity scores $s(x)$.
-Equation (\ref{eq:rlearner}) defines the CAPE as a weighted residual-on-residual regression estimator with forest weights $w(x)$ defining the nearest neighbors of $x$ produced by different trees.\footnote{RFs have tuning parameters such as minimum leaf-size and penalties for imbalanced partitions.
-These are obtained via cross-validation as in \cite{grfpack}, i.e., choosing the ones that make out-of-sample estimates of the regression errors minimized in the R-learning objective as small as possible.} This distinguishes the CAPE from the APE (Average Price Effect) estimator which is the unweighted version of (\ref{eq:rlearner}).\footnote{Motivated by the R-learning equation (\ref{eqYres}), I estimate the APE as $\frac{\sum_{i=1}^n(Y_i-\hat{y}^{-i}(X_i))(P_i-\hat{s}^{-i}(X_i))}{\sum_{i=1}^n(P_i-\hat{s}^{-i}(X_i))^2}$.} Variance of $\hat{\delta}(x)$ is estimated by evaluating the estimator on bootstrapped half-samples of the training data, also called bootstrap of little bags \citep{atheyGRF, laake2009}.
+Equation (\ref{eq:rlearner}) characterizes the CAPE as a weighted residual-on-residual regression estimator with forest weights $w(x)$ defining the nearest neighbors of $x$ produced by different trees.\footnote{RFs have tuning parameters such as minimum leaf-size and penalties for imbalanced partitions.
+As will be discussed later (see Section \ref{Sec:results}), these are obtained via cross-validation as in \cite{grfpack}, i.e., choosing the ones that make out-of-sample estimates of the regression errors minimized in the R-learning objective as small as possible.} This distinguishes the CAPE from the APE (Average Price Effect) estimator which is the unweighted version of (\ref{eq:rlearner}).\footnote{Motivated by the R-learning equation (\ref{eqYres}), I estimate the APE as $\frac{\sum_{i=1}^n(Y_i-\hat{y}^{-i}(X_i))(P_i-\hat{s}^{-i}(X_i))}{\sum_{i=1}^n(P_i-\hat{s}^{-i}(X_i))^2}$.} Variance of $\hat{\delta}(x)$ is estimated by evaluating the estimator on bootstrapped half-samples of the training data, also called bootstrap of little bags \citep{atheyGRF, laake2009}.

-As for Breiman's forests, estimation of a tree proceeds greedily, namely, the partitioning is done continuously by choosing the split-point and the covariate that attain the best fit (maximize or reduce some metric in that specific partition).
-In the case of generalized random forest, such criterion is chosen to maximize heterogeneity in the quantity of interest (outcomes, propensity scores, treatment effects) between partitions.
-For instance, the metric chosen for estimation of the CAPE function maximizes $n_Ln_R(\hat{\delta}_L-\hat{\delta}_R)^2$ where $\hat{\delta}_{L,R}$ is the CAPE estimated in each binary (Left; Right) partition including a fraction of training units equal to $n_{L,R}$. \cite{atheyGRF} discuss the design of computationally efficient splitting rule for generalized forests in more detail.